sarahdurks/my-portfolio/README.md

 - CSS

 # Description
-Berkeley Coding Bootcamp's 1st project, a portfolio home for work developed now and in the feature.
+Berkeley Coding Bootcamp's 1st project, a portfolio home for work developed now and in the future.

 The following was completed: